The Global Archives of the Ecumenical Institute and Institute of Cultural Affairs

 Imaginal education is a whole-person approach to learning that creates a way to release the boundless potential of an individual or group, so it can act creatively.
 Educators see learning as an every moment reality, touching all dimensions of a person’s life.
 As Institute teachers began to develop image change curriculum, they researched and experimented with many approaches.
-LiDona Wagner writes stories of the beginnings of Imaginal Education in the 1960s as it was used with the Muskedoodler gang and 5th City Preschool in “Origins of Imaginal Education.”
+LiDona Wagner writes stories of the beginnings of Imaginal Education in the 1960s as it was used with the Muskedoodler gang and 5th City Preschool.
+Click for “Origins of Imaginal Education.”

 1960s ~ 1970s

-As Imaginal Education was being developed, Kenneth Boulding’s Introduction to The Image (1956) (condensed version here) provided five principles that became the foundation for the curriculum reflected in the star to the left.
+Kenneth Boulding’s Introduction to his book The Image (1956) (condensed version here) provided five principles that became the foundation for the Imaginal Education curriculum reflected in the star oabove.
 Boulding says that behavior is based on the way people see themselves in the world: through self-perception, self-story, and self-image.
+In Kenneth Boulding’s visit with Denver ICA staff, he said he was surprised how well the Institute summarized his thinking into the five principles.

 1980s ~ 1990s